ConciseCSS/concise.css-gem/README.md

 You can keep up-to-date with the changes that we have made via our [releases page](https://github.com/ConciseCSS/concise.css-gem/releases).

 ## Versioning

 Concise is currently maintained under the [Semantic Versioning guidelines](http://semver.org/).

+## Acknowledgments

+There are acknowledgements spread throughout the source code if you look around, and you can also view a list of credits [here](http://concisecss.com/credits/).

 ## Elsewhere